Natural-Looking Prosthetic Eyes that Restore Confidence

 It is possible that your insurance will cover some or all the costs.
 After we receive your permission and insurance information our insurance specialist will help determine the level of coverage of your insurance plan.

-The medical and insurance community often say 2 or 3 years is the average lifespan of a silicone facial prosthesis.
-Insurance might then pay for a replacement.
 Many of our patients wear the original prosthesis for several more years with an occasional retinting.
 Identical replacement prostheses are then available from the original mold taking just a day or two and at substantially less cost to you.

 We do not recommend wearing your prosthesis during contact sports, or vigorous activities where it could be dislodged and lost.
 Otherwise, use your prosthesis however you feel comfortable.

-These activities will not hurt the prosthesis.
-However, vigorous movements and/or sweating could affect the bond/security of adhesive-retained prostheses.
 We recommend wearing your prosthesis at home at first during strenuous type activities to become familiar with the strength of the prosthesis attachment.

-We do not recommend sleeping with the prosthesis on – at least not on a regular basis.
 This is for maximum longevity of your prosthesis’ surface finish and for the health and hygiene of your skin under the prosthesis, especially for implant-retained orbital prostheses.

 Infection rates around these abutments may be found in the literature.
 Two sample references for you: